Turnips

 When to Add:

-• Before Planting: Apply the fertilizer to the soil before planting seeds to promote strong initial growth and root development.
+Before Planting: Apply fertilizer to the soil before sowing to support early growth and root development.

-• Mid-Growing Season: If needed, reapply the fertilizer lightly mid-season to support continued growth and root development.
+Mid-Growing Season: If needed, reapply lightly mid-season to support continued root development.

 Application Tips: